 Approaching Leh we fly over Phyang monastery and a strange landform that we discover later is a project to make a giant mandala, a project that has unfortunately ground to a halt.
 Finally we pass very close to a hilltop and the monastery of Spituk.
 Thrilling landing, always a delight!

 Our guide Stanzin meets us at the airport, we go to the hotel and a local cafe for breakfast.
 Leh is at 3500 metres.
 The air has half the oxygen compared to sea level and is very dry, the sun burns in the thin air.
 It plays havoc with the inside of your nose.
 Bring Vaseline.

 The first mission is to gather enough drinking water to flush out the carbon dioxide that builds up in your blood.
-Dzomsa is a women’s co-operative that tops up your water bottle.
+We buy our water from Dzomsa, an inspired and very hard working business run by women concerned for the ecology of Ladakh.
+Dzomsa means meeting place.
+They top up your water bottles and do laundry in ecologically sound ways.
 Since their inception they’ve saved the need for over 780,000 plastic bottles.
-Rs7 (approx 8p) per litre.
+They charge Rs7 (approx 8p) per litre.
 A brilliant initiative.

 Today is for doing very little while we start to acclimatise.
 We stay in the Kanglachen, a favourite old hotel with a shady apricot orchard and friendly owner.
 The roof has views of the distant snow covered mountains to the south and the nearby ruined fort and Royal Palace that towers over the old town.
 It looks like a smaller version of Lhasa’s Potala Palace in Tibet and was built by the same architect.